 Objectives

 The objectives of the investment policy are established in Financial Rule 104.10 (b) which provides that the Controller “shall ensure that funds are held in such currencies and invested in such a way as to place primary emphasis on minimizing the risk to principal funds while ensuring the liquidity necessary to meet the Organization’s cash flow requirements”.
-The primary objectives of the Organization’s investment management, in order of importance, shall be (i) preservation of capital; (ii) liquidity and (iii) within the constraints of (i) and (ii), the rate of return.
+The primary objectives of the Organization’s investment management, in order of importance, shall be (i) preservation of capital (to the extent possible if prevailing interest rates are negative); (ii) liquidity and (iii) within the constraints of (i) and (ii), the rate of return.

 Diversification of financial institutions

 Financial Rule 104.12(a) provides that “All investments shall be made through and maintained by recognized financial institutions designated by the Controller”.
-The Organization’s investments shall be distributed among multiple institutions, ensuring that no more than ten per cent of the investments are exposed at one time to a single institution with the exception of institutions with sovereign risk and AAA/Aaa1 rating for which there are no restrictions or limit.
+The Organization’s investments shall be distributed among multiple institutions, with the aim of dividing investment monies amongst a minimum of four institutions, if possible.
+All of the Organization’s investments may be placed with a single institution which enjoys sovereign risk and AAA/Aaa1 rating.

 Currency of investment